Average Mortgage Debt – A Complete Rundown

 Average Balances Owed by Age

-In the graphic below, you can find mortgage debt data for different generations.
-The graphic also compares how the average mortgage debt by age has changed between Q1 of 2018 and Q1 of 2019.
+In the table below, you can find mortgage debt data for different generations.
+The table also compares how the average mortgage debt by age has changed between Q1 of 2019 and Q1 of 2020.
 You can also see which generation’s debt has increased the most.

 We want to highlight that regardless of the generation, there’s been a notable increase in the total mortgage debt across all age groups.
 As you may know, the highest share of the average household debt of American families comes from mortgages.
 So, it’s essential not to overlook its YoY changes.